vollmerm/fungp/README.md

 About this program
 ------------------

 **fungp** is a genetic programming library implemented in the Clojure programming language.
 It's pronounced fun-gee-pee, for *functional genetic programming*.

-It's written in a literate programming style and is heavily documented, so I recommend reading the source code before using it.
+It's written in a literate programming style and is heavily documented.
+[Read the documentation here](http://probabilityzero.github.com/fungp/uberdoc.html).

 How do I use it?
 -----------------